vasa-develop/optimism/packages/fee-estimation/README.md

-# GasEstimation Documentation
+# @eth-optiism/fee-estimation Documentation

 ## Why

-Gas estimation on OP-chains has both an l2 and l1 component.
+Fee estimation on OP-chains has both an l2 and l1 component.
 By default tools such as Viem, Wagmi, Ethers, and Web3.js do not support the l1 component.
-They will support this soon but in meantime this library can help estimate fees for transactions.
+They will support this soon but in meantime, this library can help estimate fees for transactions, or act as a reference.
 As these tools add support for gas estimation natively this README will be updated with framework specific instructions.

 ## High level